 - Seasonal outlooks: "Fall Fishing Preview: What's Biting in [Region] This October" — post four to six weeks before the season shift when search interest is rising

 Each of these is a dedicated URL on your own domain, not a social post.
 Social posts disappear in 48 hours.
-Pages on your own website rank for years and accumulate authority the longer they age.
+Pages on your own website stay indexed for years and accumulate authority the longer they age.

 Keep the Back End as Simple as the Content